Command Line Tool

 implementation code.

-)goa example <design-package-import-path> [-o <output-dir>]
+goa example <design-package-import-path> [-o <output-dir>]

-command helps you scaffold your initial service
+The goa example command helps you scaffold your initial service

 implementation.
 It creates example implementations and generates handler stubs